Best Project Management Software: 11 Tools Compared

 Summary

 Project management software connects teams, enabling everyone in the organization to prioritize the work that matters most.
-Software that fosters this type of high-level collaboration is essential for most companies.
-But at a glance, many of the tools organizations use have seemingly similar features.
-Use our guide to narrow down your choices and understand which tools are best for different types of companies.
+At a glance, many tools share similar features.
+Use this guide to narrow down your choices and find the best fit for your company.

-Whether you’re a brand new business owner who just needs help with invoicing or you're operating a multi-national company, there’s a project management software that’s right for you.
-Read on to see which project management software fits your company's needs.
+Whether you're a new business owner or operating a multi-national company, there's a project management software that's right for you.

 What is project management software?